doxx/bombdrop/README.md

 ## Overview

-BombDrop is a network testing tool that exposes a critical vulnerability in Apple's mDNSResponder service, which can cause complete device lockups across the Apple ecosystem.
-By generating a high volume of specially crafted mDNS (multicast DNS) announcements, this tool can overwhelm the mDNS cache in Apple devices, causing them to become unresponsive and disrupting all Bonjour/Air services.
+BombDrop is a network testing tool that demonstrates a vulnerability in Apple's mDNSResponder service, which can cause severe performance degradation across Apple devices.
+By generating a high volume of specially crafted mDNS (multicast DNS) announcements, this tool can overwhelm the mDNS cache in Apple devices, causing service disruption and affecting Bonjour/Air services.

 ## Technical Background